 Wear comfortable clothing with a zipper or buttons in the front.
 Do not wear turtlenecks, pullovers, or tight-fitting clothing.
 Wear clean cotton socks and slip-on shoes.

 You must follow all pre-surgery instructions and arrive at least 15 minutes before the time provided.
 Take nothing by mouth on the day of surgery, including gum, mints, or candy.
-Use only a small amount of water for brushing teeth or taking approved medications.
+Use only a small amount of water for brushing your teeth or taking approved medications.

 - Some bruising and swelling are normal.
 Keep the head elevated when lying down to reduce swelling and encourage healing.